Charles Stansfeld Jones: Rumors of insanity and imprisonment

 In late 1917 Jones was arrested in a Vancouver, British Columbia, Canada hotel, where he had been behaving erratically.
 He was imprisoned on suspicion of being a draft dodger who was pretending to be insane.
 He was released after three days.

 Kenneth Grant, writing in The Magical Revival, claims that on Jones' return to Vancouver circa 1930, he was wearing only a raincoat, which he proceeded to throw off, and then circumambulated the center of the city as a magical operation of some sort, was arrested, and had a stay in a mental institution.
-This story, which Grant may have had directly from Crowley, is in all likelihood a confusion of the 1917 incident with the "insanity" of Jones' 1928 baptism and 1929 confirmation in the Roman Catholic Church.
+This story, which Grant may have heard directly from Crowley, is in all likelihood a confusion of the 1917 incident with the "insanity" of Jones' 1928 baptism and 1929 confirmation in the Roman Catholic Church.